 Under the trend of globalization, various public health issues are faced with both local and international challenges.
 In order to protect and improve populations health, interdisciplinary local actions with a global view is essential in designing intervention strategies.
 This module consists of 5 courses with a total of 11 credits.
 It aims to lay a strong foundation for theories, analytical tools, and hands-on practice in global health.
 It further cultivates students’ capacities in interdisciplinary reasoning, team work and communication skills under a wide range of global health topics, through the integration of core and technical knowledge, knowledge application, and perspectives on global development.

-1. Global Health (3 credits):This introductory course is aimed to provide an overview of the field of global health.
+1. Essentials of Global Health (3 credits):This introductory course is aimed to provide an overview of the field of global health.
 Through lectures and discussion sessions, students are introduced to the principles and goals of global health, measurement tools for global health research, and the development of global health.
 Invited speakers will address global health theories and practices on a range of topics, such as health care delivery systems, control of communicable and non-communicable diseases, occupational health, environmental health, humanitarian and disaster relief, experiences from non-governmental organizations and the rising influences of global trade policies on health and health inequalities.

 2. Globalization and Social Determinants of Health (2 credits): In this course, students will learn how globalization affects various types of social determinants of health and health inequalities, which in turn influence individual's health and population health.
 The course emphasizes on the social and policy aspects of health issues.
 It begins with an introduction to the framework of social determinants of health and the typology of policy level interventions to tackle health inequalities, addressing selected topics such as health care arrangements, climate change, aging, and employment and work conditions.